apache/apisix/docs/en/latest/plugins/real-ip.md

 ## Name

-The `client-control` plugin dynamically controls the behavior of Nginx to handle the client request.
+The `real-ip` plugin dynamically changes the client's IP and port seen by APISIX.

+It works like Nginx's `ngx_http_realip_module`, but is more flexible.

 **This plugin requires APISIX to run on [APISIX-OpenResty](../how-to-build.md#step-6-build-openresty-for-apache-apisix).**